-Are you confident your current ad agency or in-house marketing team is maximizing the efficiency of your ad dollars on Facebook, Twitter and Google?
-If you’re like most companies we speak with, you’re convinced you can do better.
-Challenge your current agency or in-house team to a bakeoff with at least one other organization and you’ll almost always walk away with a more efficient ad campaign.
+Does Your Facebook Agency Suck?
+Are you confident your current ad agency or in-house marketing team is maximizing the efficiency of your ad dollars on Facebook, Twitter, and Google?
+Are you like most companies we speak with?
+Can you do better?
+Challenge your current agency or in-house team to a bakeoff with at least one other organization.
+As a result, you’ll almost always walk away with a more efficient ad campaign.
 At the very least, you’ll validate the effectiveness of your performance and walk away with a sanity check.

 What is a bakeoff?

-Prior to the competition, the advertiser will provide a set of guidelines (generally cost, quality and volume targets at a minimum), and a time period for the bakeoff (generally 60-90 days).
-At the end of the bakeoff, the organization with the highest return on ad spend is declared the winner.
+Prior to the competition, the advertiser will provide a set of guidelines (generally cost, quality, and volume targets at a minimum) and a time period for the bakeoff (generally 60-90 days).
+At the end of the bakeoff, declare the organization with the highest return on ad spend as the winner.

 Measuring the efficiency of competitors in the bakeoff

-Most advertisers will look at multiple metrics when declaring a bakeoff winner.
-For instance, costs generally increase with scale for performance marketers, so it’s possible for an agency to show a low cost-per-action on low volume, but this low cost-per-action may not hold at scale.
-The advertiser would want to make sure scale is considered in the efficiency equation.
+Most Facebook advertisers will look at multiple metrics when declaring a bakeoff winner.
+For instance, costs generally increase with scale for performance marketers, so it’s possible for an agency to show a low cost-per-action on low volume.
+But this low-cost-per-action may not hold at scale.
+Make sure the advertiser considers scale in the efficiency equation.
 Many advertisers will also give more weight to recent data.
-For instance, if an agency has a big win on day 50 of a 60 day bakeoff, it is possible the agency will win the last 10 days of the bakeoff after losing the first 50.
-In addition to advertising metrics, the agency fees will also need to be considered when declaring a winner.
+For example, if an agency has a big win on day 50 of a 60-day bakeoff, it is possible the agency will win the last 10 days of the bakeoff after losing the first 50.
+In addition to advertising metrics, consider the agency fees when declaring a winner.

 Create a level playing field

-After a winner is declared, the advertiser should put the winning agency in the best position to succeed.
-This means sharing learnings from the other organization(s) that participated in the bakeoff as well as providing any additional information that may have been initially withheld to create a level playing field.
+After declaring a winner, the advertiser should put the winning agency in the best position to succeed.
+Create a level playing field by sharing learnings from the other organization(s) that participated in the bakeoff.
+Also, stop withholding any additional information.

-The advertiser almost always wins at the end of a bakeoff
+The Facebook Advertiser almost always wins at the end of a bakeoff

-The advertiser will almost always walk away a winner in the bakeoff.
+The Facebook advertiser will almost always walk away from a winner in the bakeoff.
 If a new agency comes in and beats the performance of your existing agency or in-house marketing team, then an advertiser’s performance will immediately improve.
-If the existing agency is declared the winner, the advertiser will gain the peace of mind in knowing their agency is providing efficient results.
-And if the existing agency wins, it’s likely they were inspired to work harder and think differently as they fought to retain your business, causing them to gain efficiencies during the bakeoff period.
+The advertiser will gain peace of mind and will know their agency is providing effective results after an existing agency wins.
+And it’s likely they will fight to retain your business, inspired to work harder and think differently.
+As a result, this causes them to gain efficiencies during the bakeoff period.

 Take the ConsumerAcquisition Bakeoff Challenge!

-- For the bakeoff period, we use our own ad accounts (Facebook, Google, etc) to protect intellectual property, and you prepay media fees
+- For the bakeoff period, we use our own ad accounts (Facebook, Google, etc) to protect intellectual property.
+You prepay media fees.

-- We will pre-negotiate an exclusive 180 day extension that’s triggered upon winning the bakeoff (on day 60 or sooner if the winner is declared early)
+- We will pre-negotiate an exclusive 180-day extension that’s triggered upon winning the bakeoff (on day 60 or sooner if declared winner early).

 You can download our free white paper “100K Facebook Ads Tested: Here’s What Works!” and review our recent Client Testimonials.